PowerPoint VBA Password Remover

 • Unlock password-protected PPTM and PPAM files

-• Access VBA modules, userforms and class modules
+• PowerPoint VBA modules, userforms and class modules

 • Works without PowerPoint installation